GLOBAL LEADER FOR DATA PRIVACY & PROTECTION WWL “DATA 2020” AND “DATA 2021” GUIDES

-Who’s Who Legal, the leading global organization for the independent ranking of law firms, recommended Tijana Zunic Maric as Global Leader in the field of Data Protection in its global guide “Data: 2020”.
-Tijana Zunic Maric is the first and the only attorney in Serbia to receive such an acknowledgment.
+Who’s Who Legal, the leading global organization for the independent ranking of law firms, recommended Tijana Žunić Marić as Global Leader in the field of Data Protection in its global guide “Data: 2020”, as the first attorney in Serbia to have received such an acknowledgment.
+Tijana has also been recommended as a Global Leader for the second year in a row in the “Data: 2021” Guide.

 GDPR impacts every company that processes personal data of European residents.
 Non-compliance can result in severe fines – up to 4% of global annual revenue or 20 million EUR.
 Zunic Law attorneys have globally renowned IAPP certifications for conducting GDPR compliance projects.